disruptive-technologies/python-client/README.md

 - Python 3.7+

-## Example Usage
+## Authentication

-Authenticate the library using [Service Account](https://developer.disruptive-technologies.com/docs/service-accounts/creating-a-service-account) credentials by setting `dt.auth`:
+All methods in the package can be authenticated using Service Account credentials by setting `disruptive.auth`:

 ```python
 import disruptive as dt
 dt.auth = dt.Auth.serviceaccount(key_id, secret, email)
 ```

-Provided the account has sufficient [access rights](https://developer.disruptive-technologies.com/docs/service-accounts/managing-access-rights), the various resource methods can now be utilized.
+# Usage

-The following example showcases a few available methods.
+The following snippet showcases a few available methods.

 ```python
 # Fetch a specified temperature sensor from a project.